 Kolkata Street Food Delight: Egg-Chicken Kathi Roll

 কাঠি রোল aka skewer roasted kebabs rolled inside an Indian flatbread (Parantha) along with sauces and salad.
-This salad most often comprises of sliced Onion, chopped Green chilies, cucumber and even cabbage sometimes.
-Egg-Chicken Roll is a perfect on-the-go kind of food which can be grabbed while you are on the way to your work or coming back.
+This salad most often comprises of sliced Onion, chopped Green chillies, cucumber and even cabbage sometimes.
+Egg Chicken Roll is a perfect on-the-go kind of food which can be grabbed while you are on the way to your work or coming back.

 While doing some research for this Egg-Chicken Roll, I was quite amazed to find so many variants of this recipe.
 Most of them are more or less the same, barring the nomenclature!
 Some of the names it goes by are Egg Roll, Chicken Frankie, Chicken Tikka Roll, and many more.
 Essentially, in every form, there is a parantha which wraps in the cooked meat (either chicken or mutton) along with spices, sauces and salad!

 Needless to say, there are meatless versions as well, like Paneer Roll, Frankie, which consists of a spicy Potato filling and Soya Chap Rolls.

 It was the Nizam Restaurant which pioneered this Kolkata’s iconic ‘street food’.
 It is said that they started with making the kebabs on iron skewers and then wrapping them in a parantha and rolling the entire thing in a paper so that people can hold it while eating.
 Subsequently, as it gained a rather humongous popularity among the hurries citizens, who would often stop and grab one on-the-go, Nizam had to devise a way of accommodating the growing demand.
 Maintaining such a large number of iron skewers was proving to be rather difficult, so they switched to Bamboo skewers aka kathi.